CookieUzen/web-notes/_docs/bm/unit 3.md

 ## Intangible Assets

 Although we can calculate a value for most assets, some assets have intangible value.

-__Patents__ are legal protection that protects an invention for a set number of years.
+- __Patents:__ legal protection that protects an invention for a set number of years.

-__Copyright__ are similar to patents, but for artistic works
+- __Copyright:__ similar to patents, but for artistic works

-__Brand__ is the brand image of a company
+- __Brand:__ the brand image of a company

-__Registered Trademark__ is a distinctive symbol of the company.
+- __Registered Trademark:__ a distinctive symbol of the company.

-__Goodwill__ is the difference between the purchasing price of a company and its net assets
+- __Goodwill:__ the difference between the purchasing price of a company and its net assets

 ## Depreciation

 Over time, fixed assets decrease in value.
 It is often hard to sell something at the same value as you bought it, especially after a few years.

 ### Causes of Depreciation

 Often times, depreciation is caused by wear and tear.
 Capital such as factories or equipment will get older over time, be prone to breaking.
 This decrease the value of the fixed asset.

 Another cause is obsolescence.
 This happens when newer technology arrives, and render the current product outdated.
 In this case, the fixed asset will also decrease in value.

 ### Calculating Depreciation

-IB supports two methods of calculations depreciation: The Straight Line method and Reducing Balance method.
+IB supports two methods of calculations depreciation: `The Straight Line` method and `Reducing Balance` method.

 The straight line method assumes the asset decrease in value at a fixed rate.
 Use this equation to calculate the decrease in value per unit of time.

-$$\begin{aligned}\textrm{Depreciation per unit of time} = \frac{\textrm{Purchase Price} - \textrm{Residual Value}}{\textrm{Estimated useful life}}\end{aligned}$$
+$$\textrm{Depreciation per unit of time} = \frac{\textrm{Purchase Price} - \textrm{Residual Value}}{\textrm{Estimated useful life}}$$

-The Reducing Balance method assumes the asset reduce in value by a percent of its value.
+The reducing balance method assumes the asset reduce in value by a percent of its value.

 The straight line method is easier to calculate, and easy to plan around.
 However, it is not as accurate as the reducing balance method.

 # Profitability and Liquidity Ratio Analysis

 ## Profitability and Efficiency Ratio

 Profitably ratios measures how efficient a company can use its resources to make money.

 ### Gross Profit Margin (GPM)

 GPM is a measure of how profitable the core business activities are.
 It is calculate with the following equation:

-$$\begin{aligned}GPM = \frac{\textrm{Gross Profit}}{\textrm{Sales Revenue}} \times 100\%\end{aligned}$$
+$$GPM = \frac{\textrm{Gross Profit}}{\textrm{Sales Revenue}} \times 100\%$$

 The higher the ratio, the more the business earn from is revenue.
 There is no good ratio, as different companies have different ideal ratios.
 Restaurants, for example, generally have lower GPM ratios while tech based companies have higher GPM ratios.

 In order to improve GPM, one can change the price of the product.
 The higher the price the more the company can earn per product.
 However, be aware that changing the price can also effect the amount sold.
 A company can also look to reducing cost.

 ### Net Profit Margin (NPM)

 Net Profit Margin shows net profit as a percentage of sales revenue.
 Similar to GPM, but factor into fixed costs.
 Calculate NPM with the following equation:

-$$\begin{aligned}NPM = \frac{\textrm{Net profit before interest and tax}}{\textrm{Sales revenue}} \times 100\%\end{aligned}$$
+$$NPM = \frac{\textrm{Net profit before interest and tax}}{\textrm{Sales revenue}} \times 100\%$$

 The higher the ratio, the better the company is at managing overhead costs.

 You can increase NPM Similar to GPM, but additionally decrease operation costs.

 ### Return On Capital Employed (ROCE)

 Return On Capital Employed measures how well a company can make money from capital.
 Use the following equation to calculate ROCE.

-$$\begin{aligned}ROCE = \frac{\textrm{Net profit before interest and tax}}{\textrm{Capital Employed}} \times 100\%\end{aligned}$$
+$$ROCE = \frac{\textrm{Net profit before interest and tax}}{\textrm{Capital Employed}} \times 100\%$$

 In which `Capital Employed` can be calculated with the equation below:

-$$\begin{aligned}\textrm{Capital Employed} = \texttt{Long Term Liabilities} + \texttt{Share Capital} + \texttt{Retained Profits}\end{aligned}$$
+$$\textrm{Capital Employed} = \texttt{Long Term Liabilities} + \texttt{Share Capital} + \texttt{Retained Profits}$$

 The higher ROCE is, the better the company is at making money from capital.
 Note that if ROCE is lower than the interest rate of a risk-free saving account, then a company is often not worth investing into.

 In order to increase ROCE, a company can increase NPM.
 They can also reduce long term liabilities.

 ## Liquidity Ratios

 Liquidity ratio measures how well can a company sell its assets.
 They can measure how well can a company pay off short term debts.

 ### Current Ratio

 Current ratio measures how much a company own compared to how much they owe.
 Calculate the current ratio with the equation below:

-$$\begin{aligned}\texttt{Current Ratio} = \frac{\textrm{Current Assets}}{\textrm{Current Liabilities}}\end{aligned}$$
+$$\texttt{Current Ratio} = \frac{\textrm{Current Assets}}{\textrm{Current Liabilities}}$$

 The higher the ratio, the healthier the company's total assets.
 Note, companies want their current ratio to be above 1, as dropping below 1 means they do not have enough assets to pay off their debts.
 However, if the current ratio is too high, then the company is at risk of wasting the money accumulated.
 Different types of business have different current ratios.
 For example, if a company have a steady cash flow, it is not as worried about gathering money to pay debts, and can live with a lower current ratio.

 To improve the current ratio, a company can reduce its current liabilities.
 They can also increase their credit system and sell unused fixed assets.
 Decreasing overheads and negotiating for longer payment terms can also improve the current ratio.

 ### Acid Test Ratio

 Acid Test Ratio measures a more severe indicator of a firm's ability to pay off short term debt, similar to the Current Ratio.
 Stocks is subtracted from current asset, as it is not as liquid.
 Use the equation below to calculate the Acid Test Ratio:

-$$\begin{aligned}\texttt{Acid Test Ratio} = \frac{\textrm{Current Assets} - \textrm{Stock}}{\textrm{Current Liabilities}}\end{aligned}$$
+$$\texttt{Acid Test Ratio} = \frac{\textrm{Current Assets} - \textrm{Stock}}{\textrm{Current Liabilities}}$$

 Evaluate this ratio similar to the current ratio.